 Commentary is based on seasonally adjusted data where available.
 Full survey results for each of the 43 countries and territories included in this quarter’s survey, plus regional and global comparisons, can be found in the ManpowerGroup Press Room at www.manpowergroup.com/meos.
 In addition, all tables and graphs from the full report are available to be downloaded for use in publication or broadcast from the ManpowerGroup Web site at: http://www.manpowergroup.com/press/meos.cfm

 ManpowerGroup has also released its ManpowerGroup Employment Outlook Survey Explorer tool, a new interactive way to examine and compare its data.
 The tool can be viewed at http://www.manpowergroupsolutions.com/DataExplorer/

-The global ManpowerGroup Employment Outlook Survey has been running more than 50 years, and uses a validated methodology in accordance with the highest standards in market research.
+The global ManpowerGroup Employment Outlook Survey has been running for more than 55 years, and uses a validated methodology in accordance with the highest standards in market research.
 This survey helps to identify the hiring intentions of both regional and industry sector employers, and facilitates preparation for labor market pressures.

 About the Survey